 - Carrying and loading equipment and materials

-- Supporting the installation, maintenance and repair of HVAC systems
+- Aiding technicians as they complete installation, maintenance and repair of HVAC systems

-They may also conduct basic tests and checks on HVAC systems to ensure they are functioning properly.
+They may also conduct basic tests and checks on HVAC systems to ensure normal operation.

-What Do I Need to Become an HVAC Helper?
+How Do You Apply to Be an HVAC Helper?